PeterCamilleri/CX16/docs/vm_ip.md

 This consumes 20 bytes and either 32 or 36 clocks, the latter being the case of a page crossover (there can be only one).
 This gives a weighted average of 32.03125 clock cycles.
 Let's just call that 32.

+#### Refinement - Saving Space

+Now examining our code reveals that a lot of space is wasted getting a byte and incrementing the _vm\_ip_.
+Since getting bytes from the instruction stream will likely be needed in several places, perhaps we can do some factoring?

+Here is one possible approach.
+First we create this subroutine:

+    ldi_vm_ip:               ; Grab a byte and increment the vm_ip.
+      lda     (vm_ip)        ; Grab the next byte.
+    inc_vm_ip:               ; Just increment the vm_ip.
+      inc     vm_ip          ; Step the vm_ip.
+      bne     :+             ; Skip if no page cross. inc     vm_ip+1        ; Cross to the next page.
+    : rts

+Then we rewrite our code as follows:

+      jsr     ldi_vm_ip      ; Grab the next byte.

+Our code now consumes only 3 bytes but a whopping 25 clocks.
+And our other
+case:

+      jsr     ldi_vm_ip      ; Grab the next byte. sta     vm_w           ; Save it in vm_w low.
+      jsr     ldi_vm_ip      ; Grab the next byte. sta     vm_w+1         ; Save it in vm_w high.

+The code size is now down to 10 bytes but with 56 clock cycles.

+In some cases, the savings in space may be worth the slower execution.
+You must make this trade-off.
+Perhaps for fetching instructions, which happens on every instruction, the longer version could be used, while for other parts of the VM interpreter, the more compact form could be preferred?

 wip